-The Oil Pollution Act of 1990, as amended ("OPA"), imposes a variety of requirements on "Responsible Parties" related to the prevention of oil spills and liability for damages resulting from such spills in waters of the United States.
-A "Responsible Party" includes the owner or operator of an onshore facility, a vessel or a pipeline, and the lessee or permittee of the area in which an offshore facility is located.
-OPA imposes liability on each Responsible Party for oil spill removal costs and for other public and private damages from oil spills.
-Failure to comply with OPA may result in the assessment of civil and criminal penalties.
-OPA establishes liability limits equal to the greater of \$939,800 or \$1,100 per gross ton (effective December 21, 2015) for vessels other than tankers.
-Liability limits are higher for other types of facilities and could apply if our operations resulted in Responsible Party status for a spill from such a facility.
+The Oil Pollution Act of 1990, as amended ("OPA"), imposes a variety of requirements on offshore facility owners or operators, and the lessee or permittee of the area in which an offshore facility is located, as well as owners and operators or bareboat charterers of vessels.
+Any of these entities or persons can be "responsible parties" and are jointly, severally and strictly liable for removal costs and damages arising from facility and vessel oil spills or threatened spills up to their limits of liability (except if the limits are broken as discussed below).
+There are few exceptions and defenses to OPA, including if the spill results solely from the act or omission of certain third parties under specified circumstances, an act of God or an act of war.
+Failure to comply with OPA may result in the assessment of civil, administrative and criminal penalties.
+In a final rule published on November 19, 2015, the Coast Guard increased liability limits under OPA 90 equal to the greater of \$939,800 or \$1,100 per gross ton for vessels other than tankers.
+Liability limits are higher for certain types of facilities and could apply if our operations resulted in Responsible Party status for a spill from such a facility.
 The liability limits are not applicable, however, (i) if the spill is caused by gross negligence or willful misconduct, (ii) if the spill results from violation of a federal safety, construction or operating regulation, or (iii) if a party fails to report a spill or fails to cooperate fully in the cleanup.
 Few defenses exist to the liability imposed under OPA.

 In addition, OPA requires owners and operators of vessels over 300 gross tons to provide the Coast Guard with evidence of financial responsibility to cover the cost of cleaning up oil spills from such vessels.
-We currently own and operate six vessels over 300 gross tons.
+We currently own and operate five vessels over 300 gross tons.
 We have provided satisfactory evidence of financial responsibility to the Coast Guard for all of our vessels.